tensorleap/tensorleap/examples/cifar10_resnet/README.md

 ### Sample Loss Analysis

 Within this section, we delve into the examination of features that impact the model's predictions.
-Tensorleap automatically generates a heatmap that quantifies the effect different features has on the loss.
+Tensorleap automatically generates a heatmap that quantifies the effect different features have on the loss.

 In the image depicted below, it is evident that the presence of background features leads to a higher loss function.
 Conversely, the inclusion of features in the nose area contributes to a lower loss function, which signifies the image's